welcomege/welcomege.github.io/_posts/2018-01-20-a-simple-single-layer-convolution-neural-network.markdown

 ```

 * Input is a 4-D tensor with dimension: [-1, 28, 28, 1], [batch, in_height, in_width, in_channels]
-* Filter has size 5*5 and we move the 5*5 window on the images to get convolutional feature map.
+* Filter has size 5 x 5 and we move the 5 x 5 window on the images to get convolutional feature map.
 In total, 32 filters are specified and initialized with value in weights/bias to be trained.
 The filter/weight dimension is [5, 5, 1, 32], [filter_height, filter_width, in_channels, out_channels], so for input image pixel values in filter window [-1, 5, 5, 1]* [5, 5, 1, 32] will have dimension [-1, 32], outputting 32 values for each input image from 32 filters.
 * Strides specify the window moving steps with one step on each direction.
 * Padding specify padding choice we can use for pixels on image boundaries.
 Option “SAME” will pad evenly left and right and extra column is added to the right if necessary.
 * The convolutional output is dimension [-1, 28, 28, 32]